 Brian was previously the Chief Information Security Officer at Quinnipiac University, he joined Quinnipiac in 2006.
 His career in information security began with the United States Air Force in 1993.
 Brian holds a bachelor’s degree from the University of Connecticut and a master’s degree from Norwich University.

-He is a member of various professional organizations including the Information System Security Association (ISSA), InfraGard, High Tech Crime Investigation Association and Information Systems Audit Control Association (HTCIA), and the Information Systems Audit and Control Association (ISACA).
+He is a member of various professional organizations including the Information System Security Association (ISSA), InfraGard, High Tech Crime Investigation Association (HTCIA), and the Information Systems Audit (ISACA).

 Brian is a retired Air Force Cyber Operations Officer and currently an adjunct instructor at Naugatuck Valley Community College in the CIS Department teaching Cybersecurity courses.